ozhankaraman/IstioCC/README.md

 Hello version: c1z2, instance: helloworld2-c1z2-69dfd5c6f4-q9ww4
 ```

-Lets simulate a disaster lets drain Envoy proxy on helloworld2-c1z2 pod and lets check which pod replies our request.
+Lets simulate a disaster lets drain Envoy proxy on helloworld2-c1z2 pod and lets check which pods reply to our requests.
-To drain pod execute the command below.
-I am draining c1z2 pod, if you have reply from other pods you need to update the command below.
+To drain a pod execute the command below.
+Here I am draining c1z2 pod, if you have reply from other pods you need to update the command below.
 Drain pods take like a minute so you could query pod status to see pod ready is 1/2
 ``` bash
 kubectl exec --context=c1-admin -n sample -c istio-proxy $(kubectl --context=c1-admin -n sample get pods -l version=c1z2,app=helloworld2 -o jsonpath='{.items[0].metadata.name}')  -- curl -sSL -X POST 127.0.0.1:15000/drain_listeners